Christmas: History, Traditions, and Celebrations

 Christmas is such a magical time of the year.
 It is so special and full of wonder, warm memories, and family traditions.
 Yet, this can also be the busiest time of the year for some; they get swept up by all the tasks to get done.
 People get so busy that they miss out on the reason for this celebration.

-It is the time for our families to celebrate the birth of Christ and remember the love that God has for humanity.
-It is important to create meaningful family traditions that point us toward Christ during this season.
+It is time for our families to celebrate the birth of Christ and remember God’s love for humanity.
+During this Christmas season, creating meaningful family traditions that point us toward Christ is important.
 Here are some traditions we can do to keep our focus on Jesus at Christmastime.

 Christmas Eve

-Christmas Eve has a lot of customs and traditions around the world.
-The most practiced tradition is going to a Midnight Mass service.
-This is especially important for Catholics.
+Christmas Eve has many customs and traditions around the world.
+Attending a Midnight Mass service is the most practiced tradition, which is especially important for Catholics.
 Countries such as Spain and Italy fast on Christmas Eve.
 They eat their meal after midnight mass.
-Countries like Belgium and Denmark eat their Christmas meal and attend church after.
+Countries like Belgium and Denmark eat their Christmas meal and attend church afterward.

 Christmas Tree

 Martin Luther is believed to be the first person to bring home a Christmas tree.
-He introduced the evergreen fir tree as the symbol of eternal life with God and lit them with candles.
-Candles symbolize Jesus as the Light of the World.
+He introduced the evergreen fir tree as a symbol of eternal life with God and lit it with candles, symbolizing Jesus as the Light of the World.

-Setting up a Christmas tree is one of the traditions that is traced to Germany in the 1500s.
+Setting up a Christmas tree is a tradition that can be traced to Germany in the 1500s.
 The earliest trees were known as ‘paradises’ from the paradise trees used in a play on the feast of Adam and Eve.
-It is usually hung with round pastry wafers, symbolizing the Eucharist.
-It was soon developed into cookie ornaments decorating German Christmas trees today.
+They are usually hung with round pastry wafers, symbolizing the Eucharist.
+The tradition soon developed into cookie ornaments that decorate German Christmas trees today.

 Christmas Carols